neoliv/procfilter/README.md

 ## Install

 You need a working go environment.
-See the golang install documentation. https://golang.org/doc/install
+See the golang install documentation: https://golang.org/doc/install

 You need to clone the telegraf git repository: